josemazo/bmo/README.md

 ### 1.3.
 BMO

 You really don't need to install anything, but you need to download or build the `BMO Docker image`.
 There are no difference between download or build the `image`.
 But if you are a `Docker` pro-user and you want to modify the image, you need to build it.
-In the other case, it's preferable to download the image because it's faster, a lot.
+In other case, it's preferable to download the image because it's a lot faster.

 So, to download:
 ```